sgshmn/Lecture_EOPL/README.md

 ### Chapter 3: Expressions

- - LET: A expression language with local bindings (Let)
+ - LET: A expression language with local bindings

  - PROC: A language with procedures (based on LET)